Transcription Rules for JewishGen Databases

 2. All other proper nouns (given names, town names, etc.) should be in Mixed Case (i.e. Initial Capital Letters, with all subsequent letters in lower case).

-4. If there are optional surnames (multiple surnames, such as "SMITH or JONES") in a surname field, then code it as "SMITH / JONES".
-(The same applies to the "Other Surnames" field, which can hold multiple surnames, separated by spaces and '/' delimiters).
+4. If there are optional surnames (multiple names, such as "SMITH or JONES") in a surname field, then code it as "SMITH / JONES".

 2. Town Names:

-1. Place town names in separate fields.
-Each "Town" field should contain only a town name.
-Place any qualifying county / district / province / state / country names each in their own separate fields.
 Having the town name in its own field will allow the town names to be searchable, via a variety of methods.

 2. Transcribe town names exactly as they are written in the original source document.
 For example, in a German-language record, the capital city of Poland would be written as "Warschau".
 Do not transform it to "Warszawa" or "Warsaw" — preserve the original.

-If you wish, you may also include the modern native town name, as per the JGFF model — either in an additional separate column, or together in the same column as a conjecture in square brackets, separated by spaces and '/' delimiters, e.g. "Warschau / [Warszawa]".
+1. If you wish, you may also include the modern native town name, as per the JGFF model — either in an additional separate column, or together in the same column as a conjecture in square brackets, separated by spaces and '/' delimiters, e.g.: “Warschau / [Warszawa]”.
 Our search engines will then be able to pick up both names.

 3. If town names also appear in other fields — and if you want these town names to be searchable as town names, then copy the town names to an additional field, called "Other Towns".
 This "Other Towns" field will not appear in the displayed search results, but is used only for database indexing.
 (See Section V, below).

-4. If there is more than one town for a field (multiple towns, such as 'places of former residence' = "Vilnius and Keidanai"), then encode this field as "Vilnius / Keidanai".
-(The same applies to the "Other Towns" field, which can hold multiple town names, separated by spaces and '/' delimiters).
+4. If there is more than one town for a field (multiple towns, such as 'places of former residence' = “Vilnius and Keidanai”), then encode this field as “Vilnius / Keidanai”.
+(The same applies to the “Other Towns” field, which can hold multiple town names, each separated by spaces and '/' delimiters).

 3. Dates: